Modern Slavery Policy 2026

-This statement has been published in accordance with the Modern Slavery Act 2015.
-It sets out the steps taken by McGoff Group and other relevant group companies to prevent modern slavery and human trafficking in its business and supply chains.
+McGoff Construction adheres to the Modern Slavery Act 2015 and subsequent updates, including provisions introduced in the Employment Rights Bill (2024) and related UK government guidance.
+It sets out the steps taken by McGoff Construction to prevent modern slavery and human trafficking in its business and supply chains.

 Slavery and human trafficking are abuses of a person’s freedoms and rights.
-They are however a growing issue across the world, in every region and every economy.
-We recognise that we have a responsibility to prevent modern slavery and human trafficking both within our business and our supply chain.
-We are committed to making a positive contribution to society by developing and implementing business practices that allow us to deliver financial success whilst conducting our business strategy and operations in a responsible manner.
+They are, however, a growing issue across the world, in every region and every economy.
+We recognize that we have a responsibility to prevent modern slavery and human trafficking both within our business and our supply chain.
+We are committed to making a positive contribution to society by developing and implementing business practices that allow us to achieve financial success whilst conducting our business strategy and operations in a responsible manner.

 Our Integrated Management System is accredited by ISO 9001 Quality, ISO 14001 Environmental and ISO 45001 Health & Safety.
-We also hold CHAS, Constructionline, NHBC and Investors in People Gold accreditation.
+We also hold Constructionline and Investors in People Gold accreditation.

 We have adopted a code of conduct which sets out a number of principles with which we comply and that we expect our suppliers to comply with.
 These include statements that all staff shall be free to choose their employment and shall not be forced to work against their will, and that there shall be no forced, bonded or involuntary prison labour or human trafficking.